Book cover

 }

 In this new implementation, the getInstance calls return the same Logger instance.
-Thus, all messages are logged using this instance.
+Thus, all messages are logged using this single instance.

 6.4 Proxy